-- (3) Serve as the Mobile Training Team. - (4) Manage and evaluate brigade training program. - (5) Manage brigade schools program. - (6) Obtain and maintain ATRRS access. - (7) Maintain an OML. - (8) Verify enrollment in ALMS or Blackboard for the DL pre-resident phase of the Station Commander Course (SCC) and Health Care Recruiter Course (HCRC) - (9) Facilitate the scheduling of officers and enlisted soldiers for functional courses at the Recruiting Retention College (RRC). - (10) Submit all battalion request for school, course deferment, cancellation, or changes via the USAREC G3 Schools Management SharePoint. - (11) Submit exception to policy (ETP) requests via the USAREC Schools Management SharePoint.
+- (3) Serve as the Mobile Training Team. - (4) Manage and evaluate brigade training program. - (5) Manage brigade schools program. - (6) Obtain and maintain ATRRS access. - (7) Maintain an OML. - (8) Verify enrollment in ALMS or Blackboard for the DL pre-resident phase of the Station Commander Course (SCC) and Health Care Recruiter Course (HCRC) - (9) Facilitate the scheduling of officers and enlisted soldiers for functional courses at the Recruiting Retention College (RRC). - (10) Submit all battalion request for NCOPDS school, course deferment, cancellation, or changes via the IPPSA Personal Action Request to the USAREC Schools Management IPPSA User List. - (11) Submit all battalion request for Functional school, course deferment, cancellation, or changes via the USAREC G3 Schools Management SharePoint. - (12) Submit exception to policy (ETP) requests via the USAREC Schools Management SharePoint.
 All ETPs will route through the USAREC Schools Manager.
-The USAREC Schools Manager will route the ETP through the approval channels and schedule the soldier in ATTRS. - (12) Serve as the primary or assistant system administrator for Digital Training Management System (DTMS) (see Appendix C). - (13) Coordinate brigade level boards and training events. - (14) Must become Black Board level 101 certified - (15) Review and validate completion of the Assistant Station Commander Program for Soldiers requesting conversion to 79R. - (16) Track brigade level incentive/awards program. - (17) Monitor all leader certification programs. - (18) Enroll soldiers in the Company Leader Certification Program on the G3 Training SharePoint and maintain their record until certified. - (19) Review CSTARs in order to identify systemic training needs. - (20) Lead the brigade's portion of the quarterly USAREC Training Assessment Board (TAB). - c.
-Battalion Senior Master Trainers SMTs and Master Trainers: - (1) Enforces the standards outlined in this regulation. - (2) Ensures all training is loaded within the Master Event Calendar found on the G3 SharePoint. - (3) Manage and evaluate battalion training program - (4) Review Company and Station Training Assessment Review (CSTAR) and identify systemic trends to bring to the attention of the Operations Sergeant Major. - (5) Assist company commanders in developing a company training plan - (6) Initiate USAREC Form 350-1.4 (Reception and Integration Checklist) for new Recruiting NCOs and company commanders (see Appendix G) - (7) Enroll soldiers into applicable Leader Development Programs - (8) Initiate the Advanced Training Program (ATP) and the CLP upon completion of USAREC Form 350-1.4 - (9) Monitor and track ATP and training records in the Leader Development SharePoint (see Appendix K) - (10) Monitor and track the administration and conduct of certification programs (see Appendix F) - (11) Provide training assistance for all Leader Development and certification programs.
+The USAREC Schools Manager will route the ETP through the approval channels and schedule the soldier in ATTRS. - (13) Serve as the primary or assistant system administrator for Digital Training Management System (DTMS) (see Appendix C). - (14) Coordinate brigade level boards and training events. - (15) Must complete Black Board level 101 certification. - (16) Must complete Common Faculty Development Instructor Course (CFD-IC). - (17) Review and validate completion of the Assistant Station Commander Program for Soldiers requesting conversion to 79R. - (18) Track brigade level incentive/awards program. - (19) Monitor all leader certification programs. - (20) Enroll soldiers in the Company Leader Certification Program on the G3 Training SharePoint and maintain their record until certified. - (21) Review CSTARs in order to identify systemic training needs. - (22) Lead the brigade's portion of the quarterly USAREC Training Assessment Board (TAB). - (23) Manages oversight of the Master Trainer Roster for the entire BDE located on the USAREC G3 Training SharePoint, ensure all BDE Trainers are accurate on the Roster. - (24) Ensure Battalions stay current on all required Mandatory training IAW AR 350-1.